MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 # Customize survey header

 You can customize the header of your survey to match your company's branding.
 This includes changing the style, theme color, background image, and adding a logo.
 You can change the alignment of the survey's header text, background image, and logo as per your requirement.
-Also, you can turn off the header, if it is not required.
+Also, you can turn off the header if it is not required.

 ## Turn off survey header

 By default, the survey header is displayed.
 You can turn it off when not needed.
-For example, when embed a survey on a web page, you might not want to show the header at all.
+For example, when you embed a survey on a web page, you might not want to show the header at all.

-1. Open the survey in which you want to turn off survey header.
+1. Open the survey in which you want to turn off the survey header.

-2. Hover over the survey header, and then turn off the **Header** toggle at the top right corner.
+2. Hover over the survey header, and then turn off the **Header** toggle in the upper right corner.

     ![Turn off header](media/header-off-toggle.png "Turn off header")